elifesciences-publications/rmars-comparing-connectivity-blueprints/README.md

 #### Tractography protocols

-This directory `protocols` contains the recipes used to generate the white matter tracts using probabilistic tractography in standard space (MNI152_1mm for the human, F99 for the macaque).
+This directories `Human/protocols` and `Macaque/protocols` contain the recipes used to generate the white matter tracts using probabilistic tractography in standard space (MNI152_1mm for the human, F99 for the macaque).
 Each species' directory contains one folder per tract.
 The tract folders contain at least a seed, target (i.e., waypoint), and exclusion (i.e., avoid) mask.
 Sometimes there is also a stop mask or an 'invert' file that indicates the protocol should also be run with the seed and target switched and the results averaged.

 #### Code